Hepcat93/codex-fabri/solidity-achitecture-and-coding-conventions.md

 ##### ⚠️ Exception:
 fixed-size arrays (uint[5] and so on) previously could be copied only element by element, but starting from the version ^0.6.0 the compiler can perform this automatically.
 But for dynamic arrays it's always deep copy.

+---

+##### You need abi.encode for dynamic arrays of structs or nested data

+Solidity doesn’t let you directly assign storage → memory for dynamic arrays of structs (or nested data). abi.encode packs the whole storage array into bytes, and abi.decode reconstructs it cleanly in memory — giving you a true copy instead of just a reference.

+For simple dynamic arrays of primitive types (uint256[], address[]), you could skip it and copy element-by-element, but for structs abi.encode/decode is the neat workaround.

+---

 #### Mappings

 * Mappings cannot be passed as `memory` or `calldata`.
 Solidity **only supports `storage`** for mappings.